Support

 InnoNext runs an open call until July 2026.
 During this period, both companies and talents can register for the InnoNext project at any time to find their ideal match and begin an Innovation internship.

-That means that your company can register to InnoNext and publish new internship positions at any time throughout the duration of the project, and Talents can apply for it at any time.
+That means that your company can register to InnoNext and publish new internship opportunities at any time throughout the duration of the project, and Talents can apply for it at any time.
 We suggest you to sign up and start posting your vacancy offers, even if the starting date will be later on.
-Publishing your position now will allow you to meet more talents and get more applications.
-Consider also that the internship must be included in the Talent’s funding project duration; we recommend clearly indicating your ideal period of the internship and its duration in the new vacancy form so that candidates can be aware of it.
+Publishing your internship opportunity now will allow you to meet more talents and get more applications.
+Consider also that the internship must be included in the Talent’s funding project duration; we recommend clearly indicating your ideal period of the internship and its duration so that candidates can be aware of it.
 You could also indicate an estimated period in which you will start contacting candidates for interviews.
 All the internships must be completed by the end of July 2026.
 If there are no preferences regarding the period, you can discuss this detail with the talent during the interviews.

 2. Value for the Hosting companies